- Please let us know your school will be entering by emailing us at firstname.lastname@example.org.

 To find out what Steve will be looking for from winning entries in the animation category, take a look at the video below.

-Full details of the online event will be available closer to the date, and prizes for the winners of each category will be sent out after the event.
+Full details of this year's event will be available closer to the date.
+Every student who enters receives a certificate, and additional prizes for the winners in each category are sent out after the event.